• Magazine Archives

 Matome makes dynamite moves in potato farming

-in Featured Farmers, Vegetable
+in Featured Farmers

-Reading Time: 9 mins read
+Reading Time: 10 mins read

 Young farmer Matome Mokgobu worked tirelessly to acquire the skills and knowledge she needed, never letting setbacks deter her from her goal.
 Today, she is a successful farmer in Limpopo, inspiring others with her story of overcoming adversity and achieving success despite the odds.
 Lebogang Mashala visited her on her farm in Gemarke, 120km north-east of Polokwane.